Haiqal47/KIRSmartAV/readme.md

 * KIRSmartAV-setup, MSI setup package installer for KIRSmartAV.
 * KIRSmartAV-bundle, EXE bootstrapper to install KIRSmartAV with their dependecies.

 You wanted to use one of these libraries for your own project?
 Use it!
-It's free!
+It's open source!
 You can contact me if you want to use these libraries in your program.
 Don't forget to mention my name in your program!

 ## License
 * All source code on this repo is licensed under GNU GPL v3.
 * MClamSlim is licensed under GNU LGPL v3.
 * ClamAV is licensed under GNU GPL v2.

+## TODO
+* Using concurrent collection for files processing.
+* Add XML documentation for each project.
+* Add more exception handling.
+* More logging at each level.
+* Create Unit Test.
+* Add context menu in shell explorer.

+Help develop this program by posting issue, pull request and ideas!
+Feel free to fork this repo!